CERTCC/SSVC/docs/howto/bootstrap/prepare.md

 Preparing to use SSVC involves defining a decision you want to make, the information you need to make that decision, and the policy you want to use to make that decision.

+!!! tip "Stakeholder Involvement"

+    Multiple organizational stakeholders should be involved in the SSVC adoption process.

-During the bootstrapping process, internal discussions regarding what segments of an organization are to handle the decision making process need to be defined prior to engagement.
-Risk owners must be involved in the development of the risk management policy represented by SSVC.
-ITSM (Information Technology Services
+    - _Risk Owners_ must be involved in the development of the risk management policy represented by SSVC.
-Management) and IT security should have contributing members from either side be involved in the decision process as well.
-These stakeholder roles and awareness within them may be different depending on the organization, however the knowledge present within them is essential to accurate decision making.
-SSVC usage involves stakeholders in different areas, and adoption is not a decision made unilaterally by any single one in an organization.
+    - _Vulnerability Management_ stakeholders, including IT Security and IT Service Management (ITSM), should be involved in the decision modeling and data mapping processes as well.
+    - _Other Roles_ depend on the organization and specific decision models being developed.
+For example, a Supplier organization could include development and possibly service operations roles in the decision modeling process.
+      A Deployer organization might include safety and incident response roles.

+    Stakeholder roles and responsibilities can vary across organizations, however the contextual knowledge they can bring to the decision making process is essential.
+SSVC adoption is not just a process for the security team or technical staff.

 Here is a diagram of the preparation process: